hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1230
 We are pointing northeast, bashing still.
 The wind hasn't lessened much, but it is supposed to as the day goes on.
 I am nervous, and I don't know what to do with myself today.
 I read a little, slept a little.
 We're doing good speed but bashing is a very stressful experience.
 Buckets of salt water splash up on deck as the bow keeps diving into waves.

 I noticed some wear on the foot of the head sail, but I've no clue when I'll be able to go up there to patch it up.
 The weather is still too rough.
 I hope the jib will hold up, it has so far but it's old, very old.
 I've no doubt it'll enjoy a quiet life in British Columbia inland waters, once—no, IF we reach Canada.
-I can't talk in "whens" or "ifs" still, it's hard to imagine arriving anywhere when there's this much distance between us and land.
+I can't talk in "whens" or "ifs".
+It's hard to imagine arriving anywhere when there's this much distance between us and land.
 British Columbia is a haven on a rough ocean.

 We had *kiri mochi* (see recipes), carrot and the last of the cabbage for lunch.
 Our veggie supply is looking sadder, and sadder.